sebastianoberg/iOS_BitCoinWatcher/README.md

 ## iOS_BitCoinWatcher
 #iOS app written in Swift to get latest BTC price in USD.
 UI is not the most complex, but the point of this project is to make API calls asynchronously.
-We don't want to lock the UI, do we?
+We don't want to lock the UI, do we?...

+...No, we don't want to that and we probably never will because our response is so small, but still.

 **Key features and swift basics:**
 * Multi-thread - using async()